ansys/pymotorcad/doc/source/user_guide/virtual_env_motorcad.rst

 .. _ref_virtual_env_motorcad:

-Using Python Virtual Environment in Motor-CAD
+Using a Python virtual environment in Motor-CAD
 ===============================

 User have a flexibility to use python virtual environment with Motor-CAD.
 By default Motor-CAD uses python